lchamberland/Bond_Lab_Workflows/README.md

 ```

+### select your genome assembly (optional)

-If your have multiple whole genome assemblies in your folder, look at the metrics text file.
+If your have multiple whole genome assemblies in your folder, you'll need to select the 'best' genome to map your reads to.
+Look at the metrics text file.
 This will have statistics for both your contigs and your scaffolds.

 contigs = number of contigs
 largest contig = longest/most bp